XpiritBV/ContainerWorkshop-Docs/Lab7-Security.md

   "type": "Microsoft.ManagedIdentity/userAssignedIdentities"
 }
 ```
-Make a note of the `principalId` that is returned.
-Store it as an environment variable
+Make a note of the `principalId` and `clientId` that are returned.
+Store them as an environment variables:
 ```
-principalId=aaaaaaaa-bae1-4f32-8f0e-d8cf29fba4fd
+miPrincipalId=aaaaaaaa-bae1-4f32-8f0e-d8cf29fba4fd
+miClientId=aaaaaaaa-192c-4f43-8e59-aaaaaaaa
 ```

 If you come back here later, but you don't remember the principalId, don't worry.
 You can get it by running `az identity show`: